littensy/reflex/docs/docs/reference/reflex/apis/combine-producers.md

 -   **Global events:** A script can dispatch a `playerAdded` action to multiple producers to notify them of a new player.

--   **Modular player save data:** A `playerDataOpen` and `playerDataClose` action can be dispatched to multiple producers to initialize and clear player data.
+-   **Modular save data:** A `playerDataLoaded` and `playerDataClosing` action can be dispatched to multiple producers to initialize and clear player data.